 When you’re writing a program, you may only want a line or block of code to be executed when a condition is met.
 This is where conditional statements are useful.

-if statement is used in Python to check whether a condition is met.
+The Python if statement is used to check whether a condition is met.

 Python Ternary Operator

 The ternary operator is a type of conditional expression in Python that evaluates a statement.
 Ternary operators perform an action based on whether that statement is true or false.
 They are more concise than a traditional if…else statement.

 The syntax for the Python ternary statement is as follows:

 [if_true] if [expression] else [if_false]

 The ternary conditional operator in Python gets its name from the fact it takes in three parameters: if_true, expression, and if_false.

 Ternary operators are usually used to determine the value of a variable.
 The variable takes on the value of “if_true” if the statement evaluates to True or “if_false” if the statement evaluates to false.